 Non-resident Students (U.S. and Foreign)

-Nonresident Tuition of $396 is paid on a per unit basis (in addition to basic tuition and system wide fees charged all students) for all campuses.
+Click Here for Nonresident Tuition Fee (in addition to basic tuition and system wide fees charged all students) for all campuses.
 The total nonresident tuition paid per term will be determined by the number of units taken.

 Why CSUEB School Psychology Graduate Program?You can make a difference!
 Consider joining our nationally accredited program to become an innovative leader that will make a difference in psychology and education.
 Our program is collegial, supportive, and offers quality instruction.

 - Multiple outcomes upon graduation (Master's in Counseling, Credential in School Psychology, Training toward Marriage and Family Therapy Licensure)